myninjadev/git-courses/readme.md

 # Git And GitHub Courses

-Crash for Git by NinjaDev
+Crash for Git by MyNinjaDev